-Truman State University is dedicated to the notion that liberally educated people are good writers and that writing enhances one's understanding of complex ideas.
+Writing is important!
+We want Truman students to be good writers.
+Writing enhances one's understanding of complex ideas.
 The Liberal Studies Program (LSP) requires all students to take ENG 190, Writing as Critical Thinking, and at least three additional courses designated as "writing enhanced."
 One of those is the required Junior Interdisciplinary Seminar (JINS) course.
 All physics majors satisfy a second writing enhanced requirement through PHYS 446, Advanced Lab.

-Use the resources of The Writing Center in KB 120 in developing your skills.
+Use the resources of The Writing Center in PML 107 in developing your skills.
 Keep a file of your writings so you can review your growth as a writer, and so you will have a sample of your work to submit in your senior portfolio.

-The LSP Portfolio
+The Portfolio

-The LSP Portfolio gives you an opportunity as a senior to look back to where you started and to reflect on your growth during your academic career.
+The Portfolio gives you an opportunity as a senior to look back to where you started and to reflect on your growth during your academic career.
 It is read by a team of faculty and used to assess the university's programs.
 From the beginning of the freshman year, each student is expected to save all material that reflects on his or her experiences at Truman.
 Examples include papers, lab reports, examinations, projects, and other works.
 In their senior year, students choose and submit samples of work that are most representative of certain aspects of their education.
 Finally, you compose a letter reflecting on your intellectual growth while at Truman.

-Major Field Achievement Test (MFT)
+Major Field Test (MFT)

-The Major Field Achievement Test (MFT) is a national standardized test that is taken during the senior year.
+The Major Field Test (MFT) is a national standardized test that is taken during the senior year.
 It measures a student's skills and knowledge in their major, and the results are used by the discipline to improve the major.
 All physics majors take the physics MFT, including double majors.
 The test itself is a standardized multiple choice test that covers all areas in physics.